 Owned by a Dutch company, TomTom offers geolocation services for over 95 cities across the globe.
 The website unveils maps every quarter with updated route details, speed limits and points of interests.
 On its launch, it was declared as the main mapping and navigation service provider for iOS 6 Maps app substituting Google.

-Apart from the usual mapping service, TomTom also offers many other features like, traffic updates, sharing of maps with family and friends, navigation, IQ routes, live updates, and many more.
+Apart from the usual mapping service, TomTom also offers many other features like traffic updates, sharing of maps with family and friends, navigation, IQ routes, live updates, and much more.

 Price: Free, can be upgraded